-Last week as I was arriving at one of the preschools I teach at, one four year old lad bolted towards me like a streak of lightening.
-He then proceeded to beg me in that particular way that children do.
+Last week as I was arriving at one of the preschools I teach at, one four year old lad bolted toward me like a streak of lightning.
+He then proceeded to beg me in that particular way that children do:

 “Teacher, could you please play the Superhero Song?
 You know, the Superhero Song!
 Please oh please oh please, please… Could you please play it, Teacher?”